gabepettus/Hiking-and-Mexican-Food/README.md

-# Group-Project
-Hiking and Food (but Tacos are Best) and Beer, Oh My!
+# Hiking and Mexian Food
+Find the a Hike and Mexican Food!

-This is Ben and Carina and Gabes project
+This is Ben and Carina and Gabes first group project in which we plan to showcase our ability to utilize APIs and build a simple obile friendly webpage.

-This app allows you to find a hike, as well as nearby breweries and restaurants (tacos, specifically!) so that you can burn calories first, then follow up with replacing those calories with beer and food.
+This app allows you to find a hike, as well as nearby mexican restaurants.
+The concept is that that you can burn calories first, then follow up with replacing those calories with delicious food.

-## API Key
-Ben's Hiking Project API Key: 7047618-fda9a49f18fe64841134cbba3d429bd2 Open Cage data API Key: 68140e1b938e41eca2e9a95b4e0144cb
+Our plan :
 ## Functions to Write

 ### UI